-- a.
-Each participant shall be credited with five (5) days of leave with pay at the beginning of each full-time semester appointment.
-For less than full-time appointments, the leave shall be credited on a pro-rata basis with the assigned FTE.
+(a) Each participant shall be credited with five (5) days of leave with pay at the beginning of each full-time semester appointment.
+For less than full-time appointments, the leave shall be credited on a prorata basis with the assigned FTE.
 This leave is to be used in increments of not less than four (4) hours (1⁄2 day) when the participant is unable to perform assigned duties as a result of illness or injury of the participant or a member of the participant's immediate family.
-For the purposes of this Section, "immediate family" means the spouse, same-sex domestic partner, and the grandparents, parents, brothers, sisters, children, and grandchildren of the participant, and/or the participant's spouse or same-sex domestic partner or other dependents of the participant, participant's spouse or participant's same-sex domestic partner living in the household. - b.
-Such leave may be accumulated; however, upon termination of the post-retirement re-employment period, the participant shall not be reimbursed for unused leave.
+For the purposes of this Section, "immediate family" means the spouse, and the grandparents, parents, brothers, sisters, children, and grandchildren of the participant, and/or the participant's spouse or other dependents of the participant and/or the participant's spouse living in the household.

+(b) Such leave may be accumulated; however, upon termination of the post-retirement re-employment period, the participant shall not be reimbursed for unused leave.